dispatchrun/dispatch-py/README.md

 ### Local testing with ngrok

-To enable local testing, a common approach consist in using [ngrok][ngrok] to setup a public endpoint that forwards to the server running on localhost.
+To enable local testing, a common approach consists of using [ngrok][ngrok] to setup a public endpoint that forwards to the server running on localhost.

 For example, assuming the server is running on port 8000 (which is the default